Topolectrical circuit realization of topological corner modes: Abstract

 \section{Abstract}

-Quantized electric quadrupole insulators have been recently proposed as unprecedented quantum states of matter in two spatial dimensions.
-Gapped otherwise, they may feature zero-dimensional topological corner midgap states protected by the bulk spectral gap, reflection symmetries, and a spectral symmetry.
-We develop and measure a topolectrical circuit design for such corner modes which manifest themselves as topological boundary resonances in the corner impedance profile of the circuit.
-While the quantized bulk quadrupole moment of the electronic crystal does not have a direct analogue in the classical topolectrical circuit framework, the corner modes inherit the identical form from the quantum case and, due to the accessibility and tunability of electrical circuits, lend themselves to a detailed study of their reflection symmetry-protected character.
-Our work therefore establishes an instance where topolectrical circuitry is employed to bridge the gap between quantum theoretical modeling and the experimental realization of topological band structures.
+Quantized electric quadrupole insulators have recently been proposed as novel quantum states of matter in two spatial dimensions.
+Gapped otherwise, they can feature zero-dimensional topological corner mid-gap states protected by the bulk spectral gap, reflection symmetries and a spectral symmetry.
+Here we introduce a topolectrical circuit design for realizing such corner modes experimentally and report measurements in which the modes appear as topological boundary resonances in the corner impedance profile of the circuit.
+Whereas the quantized bulk quadrupole moment of an electronic crystal does not have a direct analogue in the classical topolectrical-circuit framework, the corner modes inherit the identical form from the quantum case.
+Due to the flexibility and tunability of electrical circuits, they are an ideal platform for studying the reflection symmetry-protected character of corner modes in detail.
+Our work therefore establishes an instance where topolectrical circuitry is employed to bridge the gap between quantum theoretical modelling and the experimental realization of topological band structures.